Hedwig8/FSX_Imitation_Learning/README.md

 ## How to run the program

+1. Download *AircraftDataCollector.zip" in the releases
-1. Unzip *FSXDataResquest.zip*
+2. Unzip *AircraftDataCollector.zip*
+3. Execute *AircraftDataCollector.exe*
-2. Execute *FSXDataRequest.exe* (a window should pop up)
-3. The connection status should be "Trying to connect ..."
+4. A window should pop up with connection status "Trying to connect ..."
 <img src="https://i.imgur.com/sgwSDf8.png" width="300">